 If the project is completely new with no history to look into, you will still get relevant information by studying the team (check the team section above).

-However, project with no roadmap is just one blind man leading another blind man to possible losses.
+However, a project with no roadmap is just one blind man leading another blind man to possible losses.
 Avoid them!

-The whitepaper contains every thing you want to know about the project for you to satisfy your curiosity.
+The whitepaper contains everything you want to know about the project for you to satisfy your curiosity.

-From the technical specifications to the specific problems the project aims to solve, how it plans to solve it and everything in between.
+From the technical specifications to the specific problems the project aims to solve, how it plans to solve it, and everything in between.

 However, it serves more purpose than just provide you with information about the project.

 - A project without a whitepaper should be ignored outright.
-Either they’re lazy, careless or simply ignorant.
+Either they’re lazy, careless, or simply ignorant.
 The whitepaper should be the first step before seeking money from investors, and projects lacking it should be considered too risky.